software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Each quiz name on the quiz list should be a link to a separate page where the quiz name, description and the questions are displayed.
 There should also be some kind of navigation menu from which the student can navigate to the quiz list page.
 >
 > In the quiz page the student should be able to take a published quiz by answering the questions.
 The questions should be listed and the student should be able to type in and submit their answer for each question.
 When the student submits their answer, there should be some kind of feedback which tells the student if their answer was correct or not.
 For example, "That is correct, good job!", or "That is not correct, the correct answer is "Helsinki"".
 The casing or leading or trailing whitespace of the answer should not be considered when checking if the student's answer is correct or not.
-For example, "helsinki" answer is correct when the correct answer is "Helsinki""
+For example, "helsinki" answer is correct when the correct answer is "Helsinki"."
 >
 > -- The Product Owner